Bill Adler

-Bill Adler is an American music journalist and critic who specializes in hip-hop.
-Since the early 1980s he has promoted hip-hop in a variety of capacities, including as a publicist, biographer, record label executive, documentary filmmaker, museum consultant, art gallerist, curator, and archivist.
+Bill Adler (born December 18, 1951) is an American music journalist and critic.
+Since the late 1960s, he has worked in the music business in a variety of capacities, including as a record store clerk, radio disc jockey, critic, publicist, biographer, record label executive, documentary filmmaker, museum consultant, art gallerist, curator, and archivist.
 He is known best for his tenure as director of publicity at Def Jam Recordings (1984–1990), the period of his career to which the critic Robert Christgau was referring when he described Adler as a "legendary publicist".

 Early life and education

 William Adler, known as Bill, was born in Brooklyn, New York, on December 18, 1951.
 He moved with his family to Detroit before he was five, and he lived in Michigan until 1976.
-He attended the James Vernor elementary school through the ninth grade, graduated from Southfield High School.
+He attended the James Vernor elementary school through the ninth grade, and graduated from Southfield High School.
 He later matriculated briefly at the University of Michigan.

 Career

 Detroit, Ann Arbor, and Boston

 Adler's first exposure to the music business came in the fall of 1969, when he was hired in the record department of a university bookstore.
 In 1972, he started to host a weekly freeform radio show on WCBN-FM, the University of Michigan's student station.
-In the summer of 1973, he began working at radio station WDET-FM, Detroit, as the board operator (and occasional substitute host) for Kenny Cox, a local jazz musician who hosted a weekly show called "Kaleidophone."
+In the summer of 1973, he began working at radio station WDET-FM, Detroit, as the board operator (and occasional substitute host) for Kenny Cox, a local jazz pianist and bandleader who hosted a weekly show called "Kaleidophone."
 Later that year, Adler began a three-year stint as contributing music editor for the Ann Arbor Sun, a weekly underground newspaper edited by the poet and activist John Sinclair and published by David Fenton.
 A year later, Adler began reviewing records for Down Beat magazine.
 In the spring of 1975, Adler was briefly a deejay at WABX, Detroit, a pioneering free-form radio station.